General Questions

 What else can I expect to receive from Camp Coleman and when will I receive it?<br />

 In the spring (no later than the end of April) you will receive an information packet from camp.
-It will include a packing list and other important information for you to review.
+It will include a packing list and other important information and forms for you to review.

 For more information, check out our general FAQs!